Considering Couples Therapy?

-Steps to Consider When Beginning Couples Therapy
+Steps to Consider When Beginning Couples Therapy | Lifeologie Counseling

 Most couples remember their first date jitters that turned into countless days and nights of hanging out.
 They also can recall the day when they got engaged, and nervously vowed, “For better or for worse, for richer or for poorer” in front of loved ones on their wedding day.
+But do couples remember the first day they started feeling like their marriage was mostly "for worse"?

 After suffering through the hurt, confusion, silence, and missed opportunities for reconnection, one partner finally considers calling in for couple’s therapy and it all becomes surreal.
 Are we really going to do this?
 Are our problems really that bad?
 Do I really want someone to know about our problems?
 What if my partner does not want to come with me?
 This inner dialogue is normal to have and is more common than you may think.